fuyuko/woocommerce-quote-product/readme.txt

 = 0.1 =
 *Alpha - first release
-*The quote product text in the single product page is defined in $quote_product_text  (line 15 of woocommerce-quote-product.php)
-*Works with simple product only
+*The quote product text in the single product page is defined at line 19 of woocommerce-quote-product.php) *Works with simple product only
 *Known Bug - not compatible with WooCommerce Product AddOn (The products with AddOn fields added)